 This should be offered proactively in the event of a significant delay or cancelation.
 There’s no promise of how efficiently any of this will be offered, though.
 For example, if you have a flight canceled at an outstation (non-hub airport), you might have two agents trying to work on hotels for hundreds of passengers, which could take hours.
 So be prepared to be patient.

 What’s also nice is that the duty of care applies even if the delay or cancelation is due to extraordinary circumstances.
-So if your flight is delayed overnight due to weather, you’d still be owed a hotel room.
+So if your flight is delayed overnight due to weather, you’d still be owed a hotel room and meals.

 Should EU261 compensation impact how you plan travel?